Throne speech signals Canada's support for new nuclear reactors as opposition builds

 Susan O'Donnell is a researcher, writer and activist based in Fredericton.

-Image: Photo by Joan Green
+Image: Joan Green

 Thank you for reading this story…